 Student-led tours of The New School's Greenwich Village campus are conducted throughout the academic year.
 Sign up for one of these small groups to learn more about the university.
 You'll visit classrooms, libraries, computer labs, administrative offices, and other points of interest.

-Tour Schedule: Monday through Friday at 12:00 noon.
+Summer Tour Schedule: Every Monday and Wednesday at 5:00 p.m.
 Tours begin at the Welcome Center at 72 Fifth Avenue (at 13th Street) and last about one hour.

 Questions?
 Call the Office of Admission at 212.229.5150.

 Representatives from the Office of Admission travel around the country all year long to meet with prospective candidates.
 We attend graduate fairs in most major metropolitan areas and host regional informational meetings in a number of cities.
 We look forward to seeing you at one of the upcoming events this fall.
 If we are not traveling to a location near you, please call us and we will make every effort to arrange for a trip to meet with a group of prospective students in a city near you.